 Shangrilla lake Skardu also known as the lower Kachura lake is in the Kachura village of the district Skardu, Baltistan Division.
 The name Shangrilla is the Tibetan language word meaning “Heaven on earth“.
-Meanwhile, this beautiful place is at only 20 minutes ride from Skardu city, and from Skardu airport, it is only 10 minutes ride.
+Meanwhile, this beautiful place is only a 20-minute ride from Skardu city, and from Skardu airport, it is only 10 minutes ride.
 Moreover, Amazing and Beautiful location.
 Nice and clean huts by the lakeside.
 Most importantly, pristine nature delicious food, and mouth-watering Trout Fish.
-On the other hand, the food is good with the majority of local ingredients are all organic.
+On the other hand, the food is good with the majority of local ingredients being all organic.

 Attabad Lake Hunza is the result of a massive land sliding accident in Hunza, Gilgit Baltistan.
-In 2010 this accident cut off Hunza from North. this results in destroying 26 homes and killing 20 people.
-Also obstructing the Hunza river for almost 5 months.
+In 2010 this accident cut off Hunza from the North. this results in destroying 26 homes and the killing of 20 people.
+Also obstructed the Hunza river for almost 5 months.
 Attabad lake Hunza is now a main tourist point in the Hunza Valley.
 People visit this lake and also enjoy boating there.

-The Deosai National Park is a high altitude plain and national park in the Skardu Baltistan region, the northern areas of Pakistan.
-Further, Deosai is also called “Roof of the world”.
+The Deosai National Park is a high-altitude plain and national park in the Skardu Baltistan region, the northern areas of Pakistan.
+Further, Deosai is also called the “Roof of the world”.
 Deosai means ‘the land of Jinns’ in Urdu.
 While People of Baltistan call this place Ghibarsa means Summer’s Place because it is only accessible in summer.

 Rainbow Lake is a small lake but doesn’t at all lack beauty.
 Fed by freshwater streams from adjoining mountains, Rainbow Lake has crystal clear water that changes shades from turquoise to green during different times of the day.
 The lake contains good-sized brown trout and is popular amongst trout anglers.